 - Funding for training or competitions that have already happened;

 - Late applications that have missed the deadline.

 Please note all eligible applicants must operate a bank or building society account in their legal name.
 Applicants under the age of 18 should use a bank or building society account in the legal name of their parent/guardian.

 When should you apply?

-This round of applications must be submitted by 5th November 2021 and will be considered by end November 2021 for programmes commencing from 1st November 2021.
+This round of applications will open on Monday 14th August 2023 and must be submitted by 6th September 2023 and will be considered soon after for programmes commencing from 1st of October – 1st April 2024.

 Please note we will not consider any funding for training or competitions that have already happened.